rexcape/rxofclock/README.md

 ## Acknowledgements

-Thanks Vercel for hosting this page free of charge.
-Vercel deployment is free for hobby.
+Thanks Vercel for hosting this page.

+This README.md was written with [readme.so](https://readme.so/)